status-im/samyoul-notes/README.md

 - 🤒 Kind of functioning but not feeling great, I've got a really rough sore voice it makes meetings tricky.
 - Working on the Status Internal Comms document
 - Some minor back and forth on the road map documents.
+- I finally got my travel arrangements sorted for EthCC.
+  - Why is it so time-consuming booking a hotel and flight?
+  - Although half of Brussels is fully booked, which made the problem of finding a reasonably priced hotel within a reasonable distance from the conference location tricky.

 ---